-4.2.
-Capturing Type Information for Knowledge Graph Completion multiple representations for its different (super)types.
-TransT [64] also proposes an approach that considers the entity type and its hierarchical structure.
+5.1.
+Capturing Type Information for Knowledge Graph Completion

+Recent initiatives have been taken for leveraging the schematic information in the form of type information about entities, both with and without considering the type hierarchies.
+TKRL [66] considers the hierarchical information of the entity types by using hierarchical type encoders.
+It is based on the assumption that each entity should have multiple representations for its different (super)types.
+TransT [67] also proposes an approach that considers the entity type and its hierarchical structure.
 It goes one step further and constructs relation types from entity types and captures the prior distribution of the entity types by computing the type-based semantic similarity of the related entities and relations.
 Based on the prior distribution, multiple embedding representations of each entity (set of semantic vectors instead of a single vector) are generated in a different context and then the posterior probability of the entity and the relation prediction is estimated.
-Zhang et al. [65] consider entity types as a constraint on the set of all the entities and let these type constraints induce an isomorphic collection of subsets in the embedding space.
+Zhang et al. [68] consider entity types as a constraint on the set of all the entities and let these type constraints induce an isomorphic collection of subsets in the embedding space.
 The framework introduces additional cost functions to model the fitness between these constraints and the entity and relation embeddings.
-JOIE [66] employs cross-view and intra-view modeling, such that (i) the cross-view association jointly learns the embeddings of the ontological concepts and the instance entities, and (ii) the intra-view models learn the structured knowledge related to entities as well as the ontological information (the hierarchy-aware encoding) separately.
-The model is evaluated on the task of triple completion and entity typing.
-Another proposed method that learns both entity, relation, and entity type embeddings from entity-specific triples and type-specific triples is Automated Entity Type Representation for KG Embedding (AutoETER) for LP tasks [67].
-It considers the relation as a translation between the types of the head and the tail entity with the help of the relation-aware projection mechanism.
-Type-Aware Graph Attention neTworks for reasoning over KGs (TAGAT) [68] is one of the methods which combines the entity type information with the neighborhood information of the types while generating embeddings with the help of Graph ATtention networks (GAT).
-The relation level attention aims at distinguishing the importance of each associated relation for the entity.
-The neighborhood information of each type is also considered with the help of type-level attention since each relation may connect different entity groups even if the head entity belongs to the same group.
-Entity-level attention aims at determining how important each neighboring entity is for an entity under a given relation.
-TrustE [69] is yet another method that aims at building entity-typed structured embeddings with tuple trustworthiness by taking into account possible noise in entity types which is usually ignored by the current methods.
-TrustE encodes the entities and entity types into separate spaces with a structural projection matrix.
-The trustworthiness is ensured by detecting the noisy entity types where the energy function focuses more on the pairs of an entity and its type with high trustworthiness.
-The model is evaluated by detecting entity-type noise as well as entity-type prediction.
+JOIE [69] employs cross-view and intra-view modeling, such that (i) the cross-view association jointly learns the embeddings of the ontological concepts and the instance entities, and (ii) the intra-view